ingesolvoll/ingesolvoll.github.io/_posts/2016-03-23-clojure-railways.markdown

 }
 {% endhighlight %}

 You could get quite far with this approach.
 But it gets messy once you would like to reuse this code chunk but with something else happening in the end, or maybe put the whole thing in a loop after retrieving a bunch of usernames from a server.
-Using callbacks forces us to explicitly wire things together, making composability possible but far from elegant and natural.
+Using callbacks forces us to explicitly wire things together, making composability very hard.

 And we did not even get started on the error handling.
 Here's the same code, with error callbacks: